-And since they can understand customer’s buying schedule, we can use this to serve better Advertisements and promotional offers.
+And since they can understand customer’s buying schedules, we can use this to serve better Advertisements and promotional offers.
 This technology will not only make customer life better but also benefit the advertisers.

 This is best used in Bill Gates’s techno-utopian Xanadu 2.0 mansion where NFC is placed in their id cards so when the visitors enter the mansion temperature and lighting conditions get adjusted according to demographics of visitors.

-Smart posters as the name suggest is the integration of NFC tags and movie posters to make it more interactive for the users.
-A user can directly watch the trailer by placing his smartphone to the smart movie poster and it will take them directly to YouTube trailer or to their Facebook page where he can leave his review.
+Smart posters, as the name suggests, are integrated with NFC tags to make it more interactive for the users.
+A user can directly watch the trailer by placing his smartphone to the smart movie poster and it will take them directly to the YouTube trailer or to their Facebook page where he can leave his review.

 A company can also give smart cards to their employer which contains their personal data, access codes.
 You can use the free application called NFC by MOO for writing information on your smart card.